 throughout the borough of Rochdale.

-is committed to using a wide range of measures to prevent and
+Housing is committed to using a wide range of measures to prevent

-combat anti-social behaviour.
-Some of these are listed here:
+and combat anti-social behaviour.
+Some of these measures are:

 - We have tenancy agreements that outlaws anti-social

-- We will fully explain the tenancy agreement to all new
+- We'll fully explain the tenancy agreement to all new

-- We will use a wide range of measures to address anti-social
+- We'll use a wide range of measures to address anti-social

 behaviour including interviews, informal and formal warnings and